petyaracz/Racz2023trance/Readme.md

 standard cross-cultural sample.

-Following Bourguignon (1968), we reduce the complexity of the outcome variable to two levels: whether a society has possession trance or not.
+Following Bourguignon (1968), we reduce the complexity of the outcome variable to two levels: whether a society has *possession trance* or not.
 The predictors are the possible covariates identified above.
 Some predictors, like `EA032` (Jurisdictional hierarchy of local community) or `EA113` can be construed to follow a scale.
-These are input as ordered factors.
+These are input as *ordered factors*.
 Others, like `EA053` (Sex differences in animal husbandry) or `EA043` (Major type of descent) can be carved up into
-categories: These are one-hot encoded.
+categories: These are *one-hot encoded*.
 For details, see the Appendix.

-We use hyperparameter tuning to find the best possible model.
+We use *hyperparameter tuning* to find the best possible model.
 The model is fit on a training set of `length(unique(sccs$soc_id))` societies with information on trance and possession in the standard cross-cultural sample.
+The hyperparameter grid is printed in the Appendix.

 ## 5. Results on the training sample